Colorado Senior Health Insurance

 If you are electing to enroll into a Prescription Drug Plan but need Extra Help paying for your prescriptions, visit http://www.ssa.gov/medicare/prescriptionhelp/ for more information.
 Prescription Drug Plans are state specific.
 If you move from Colorado to another state, it is important to notify MySeniorHealthPlan.com so we can assist you with enrolling into a different Prescription Drug Plan available in your destination state.
 The Prescription Drug Plan premiums and what is covered can change on a yearly basis.
 Therefore, it is important to take advantage of MySeniorHealthPlan.com’s free plan analysis every Open Enrollment Period.

-Some retirees of Colorado also have benefits with Indian Health Services.
+Some Colorado retirees may also have benefits with Indian Health Services.
 The relationship between the federal government and Native American tribes constitutes various rules to follow.
 However, CMS has made Medicare and Medicaid healthcare services accessible to all Native Americans who eligible.
 For more information visit http://www.ihs.gov